Ic4rus90/Bachelor/README.md

-# Welcome
+# Security Seal
 Welcome to Security Seal.
-Security Seal is a model agnostic framework for scanning user code for vulnerabilities.
-The standard LLM  This scan is performed leveraging  for   an advanced microservices architecture with an LLM to analyze your code for security vulnerabilities from the CWE top 25 list (https://cwe.mitre.org/top25/archive/2023/2023_top25_list.html).
+Security Seal is a system for scanning user code in C, C++, C# and Python for vulnerabilities in the CWE top 25 list (https://cwe.mitre.org/top25/archive/2023/2023_top25_list.html) leveraging a large language model (LLM).
+The system is developed using a microservice architecture with a Visual Studio Code extension for sending code to analysis and displaying a summary of the results, and a web application to display the report in its entirety.
+The back-end services include a token validator, a code verifier (to verify that the code sent is in the correct language), an LLM (currently the Phind 34b model), and a report generator (for creating and summarizing the output from the LLM).
+The services are orchestrated through Prefect.

 ## **Install Visual Studio Code extension**
 1. Navigate to [services/extension](https://github.com/Ic4rus90/Bachelor/tree/main/services/extension) and download `security-seal-0.0.1.vsix`.